-The director of Campus Life or their designee may verify student academic or disciplinary status.
-The Dean of Students Office may conduct periodic review of students in leadership positions.
-Students who hold a known leadership role who are ineligible will receive written notification from the Dean of Students Office or Campus Life.
+The Dean of Students or their designee may verify student academic or disciplinary status.
+The Office of the Dean of Students may conduct periodic review of students in leadership positions.
+Students who hold a known leadership role who are ineligible will receive written notification from Student Life.
 Students who fail to comply with notification to cease their leadership role in the student organization may be subject to discipline under the Code of Student Conduct.
-Decisions may be appealed at the discretion of the director of Campus Life.
-When the student making the appeal is advised by the director, an alternate representative from the Dean of Students Office shall hear the appeal.
+Decisions may be appealed at the discretion of the student development specialist.
+When the student making the appeal is advised by the specialist, an alternate representative from the Dean of Students Office shall hear the appeal.